-No Limits launched in early 2015, but has gotten regular updates right up until August 2019.
+No Limits launched in early 2015, but has gotten regular updates right up until June 2021.
 As well as updating the engine and graphics, EA has been slowly introducing new cars, tracks, and modes to the game.
 There's now a survival-of-the-fastest elimination tournament mode and customizable cars for luxury manufacturers such as Ferrari, Lamborghini, McLaren, Pagani, Koenigsegg, Hennessey, and more.

-Need for Speed: No Limit's arrival was one of the most anticipated on Android, and its continued support make it a real fan favorite.
+Need for Speed: No Limit's arrival was one of the most anticipated on Android, and its continued support makes it a real fan favorite.
 With realistic graphics and interesting circuits, No Limits is one of the best games for racing on asphalt.

 The Asphalt series has been somewhat legendary on Android, and the games are often used by tech reviewers like us to test how smartphones and tablets can handle graphically intense gameplay.
 The ninth game in the series has real cars like the Lamborghini Veneno, which you can launch off numerous ramps and jumps, allowing you a rare opportunity to pirouette with your sports car.
-Asphalt 9: Legends has plenty of tracks with more than 50 of the world’s best speed machines.
-It’s an arcade racer that shines through its graphics, audio effects and sheer fun factor.
+Asphalt 9: Legends has plenty of tracks with more than 60 of the world’s best speed machines.
+It’s an arcade racer that shines through its graphics, audio effects, and sheer fun factor.

 As I mentioned, Asphalt 9 really hammers your device's memory and stretches its graphics capability to the limit.
 This beautiful, flashy game looks and runs best on high-end hardware with plenty of RAM and a good GPU.
 Like the previous game, there are several in-app purchases that the developer will prompt you to make - slightly marring the overall experience.

 GT Racing 2 is another title from Gameloft – developer of the above Asphalt 9 – is much more realistic than its arcadey brother.
 This is simply one of the best racing simulators for mobile devices.
 Choose from a selection of 71 cars from 37 top manufacturers.
 You can drive around 13 circuits - including the real Mazda Raceway Laguna Seca - from four different points of view and race at more than 1,400 events.
 The game is constantly being updated with new content, too, with 28 new challenges landing each and every week.